sorenvonsarvort/kotterstep-zsh-theme/README.md

 **Q: What is the hint?**

-A: Hint is an optional promt element that shows up when it is needed.
+A: Hint is an optional prompt element that shows up when it is needed.
 For example, when You open a git repo directory, You can see the branch name.
 When the branch name is not available - You can see the reference.

 **Q: Why two lines?**